Find Nursing Colleges

 Hamden, CT

 Our analysis found Quinnipiac University to be the most popular school for nursing students who want to pursue a doctor’s degree in the New England Region .
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.

 About 68% of the students majoring in nursing at the school are women while 32% are male.